Nissan admits falsifying emissions data on cars made in Japan

 In addition, it said inspection reports had been drawn up "based on altered measurement values".

-Nissan's share price dropped 4.56 percent to 1,003.5 yen after it said it would make a statement on exhaust measurements following a report of falsification.
+Nissan's share price dropped 4.56 per cent to 1,003.5 yen (Sh915.9) after it said it would make a statement on exhaust measurements following a report of falsification.
 It made the statement after the market had closed.

 The firm vowed a "full and comprehensive investigation" into its latest fake data scandal.